Thank you so much to ALDI for sponsoring this post! All opinions are my own - thank you for supporting the businesses that keep Cloudy Kitchen going!

 Once the slice is cool, it gets cut up into pieces, and drizzled with a little dark chocolate as a nod to the smooth chocolate topping that usually finishes off a caramel slice.
 These really are the best of both worlds and have a wee bit of spice to help transition us into our fall baking.
 I really hope that you give them a try!

-I have been getting my pantry staples from ALDI for a few years now - I love how their products are incredibly affordable and they always have everything that I need to keep my baking cupboard stocked.
+I've been getting my pantry staples from ALDI for a few years now - I love how their products are incredibly affordable and they always have everything that I need to keep my baking cupboard stocked.
 I was able to grab everything that I needed to make these ginger caramel slices from there - you can pop over here to find the ALDI closest to you!

-The other thing that I love about this ginger caramel slice is that it comes together with pantry staples - the base has brown sugar, flour, oats, ground ginger, all-purpose flour, and a little baking powder, which is then combined with melted butter and honey in a bowl and pressed into the crust, and baked until golden brown and left to cool.
+The other thing that I love about this ginger caramel slice is that it comes together with pantry staples.
+The base has brown sugar, flour, oats, ground ginger, all-purpose flour, and a little baking powder, which is then combined with melted butter and honey in a bowl and pressed into the crust, and baked until golden brown and left to cool.

 - Baker’s Corner All-purpose Flour - AP flour is used as the base of the slice, and mixed with some baking powder, salt, and ground ginger